cusma/pposdex/README.md

 Let's try first to define an **ideal theoretical conditions of decentralization**.
 Then, everything deviating from those conditions will make PPoS more real and far from platonic ideality.

+_NOTE_: Refer to this [article](https://t.co/aLVGnbgNTZ) for additional considerations over blockchain decentralization.

 ### Definitions
 We will say that PPoS is **"completely decentralized"** if and only if: